 Now, clearly this shrimp isn’t white, thanks to a heavy dash of paprika in the Cajun seasoning, but we were willing to look the other way in the name of deliciousness.
 Plus the shrimp started out white, right?!
 We stuck with sourdough bread, though I’ve replaced it with Rice Pilaf to catch that delicious Cajun butter, and keep this dish completely gluten-free.

 Whether you make Cajun Shrimp for Christmas Eve, or a succulent and special supper anytime of year, I know you’ll adore this dish as much as we do!

-While you’re mixing the spices, pop two pie pans into the oven with 6 Tablespoons butter each, then set it to preheat to 350 degrees.
+While you’re mixing the spices, pop two pie pans into the oven with butter then set it to preheat to 350 degrees.
 Once the butter is melted, remove from the oven then stir half the spices into each pan.
 If you don’t have two pie pans you can use a 9×13″ baking dish.

 Last step is to pop the pans into the oven to bake for 15 minutes, or until the shrimp are pink and plump.
 Drizzle with fresh lemon juice, if desired, then feast!

 free email bonus!